 The financial crisis is still a hard reality for the country, extreme right-wing politics are entering the main agenda of the government and one of those politics was the abolition of the law 3838.
-This law was introduced by the previews government and if it was used, it would give the Greek nationality to every child born in Greek soil and raised in the country, no matter if its parents were illegal immigrants.
+This law was introduced by the previous government and if it was used, it would give Greek nationality to every child born on Greek soil and raised in the country, no matter if its parents were illegal immigrants.

-The ministry confirmed that the process of Antetokounmpos brothers, Giannis and Thanasis, getting the Greek nationality was fast-tracked in order for him to have the legal right to be part of the NBA draft.
-That was the reason of his absence from Nike’s hoops summit since he wasn’t entitled to any kind of travel documents at the time.
+The ministry confirmed that the process of the Antetokounmpo brothers, Giannis and Thanasis, getting the Greek nationality was fast-tracked in order for him to have the legal right to be part of the NBA draft.
+That was the reason for his absence from Nike’s hoops summit since he wasn’t entitled to any kind of travel documents at the time.

 Before the meeting of 18 years old Antetokounmpo with the Greek prime minister Antonis Samaras, the Greek union for human rights also issued a press release accusing the Greek state of hypocrisy: “The thousands of others who are born in Greece, have been raised and study in the country, are still stateless.
 They can wait.
 They don’t deserve to be compatriots”.

 UPDATE: Even the extreme right tried to get a piece in Antetokounmpo politics.
-One day after the meeting of the player with the prime minister, the leader of neo-Nazi party Golden Dawn likened him to a ”chimpanzee” and of course, the Greek basketball federation reacted.
+One day after the meeting of the player with the prime minister, the leader of the neo-Nazi party Golden Dawn likened him to a ”chimpanzee” and of course, the Greek basketball federation reacted.